How to register as a union

 Before applying to register as a union

-As an incorporated society, you’ll also need to:
+As an incorporated society, you will also need to:

-• check that your rules comply with the requirements of the Employment Relations Act (ERA)
+- check that your constitution complies with the requirements of the Employment Relations Act 2000 (ERA)

 Your application to register as a union must include: